mcm4628/extfamily_institutionalization/README.txt

 	he putm files are the Topical Module files.

         The original do files must be modified to match the environment in which they will be executed.
-	A couple other modofications may also be useful.
+	A couple other modifications may also be useful.
 	1. The original do file contains a hard-coded path to the data file.
 This must be modified to match your environment.
 In the version current as of this writing, the macro requiring modification is named dat_name.